Fun New York Slang: Things New Yorkers Say and What They Mean!

 - On some real talk, I heard they might be firing people.

-Buggin or Trippin is used to say, are you crazy?
+Buggin or Trippin is New York slang that is used to say, are you crazy?
 An example would be: You’re buggin’ if you think I’m sitting in a middle seat on a 15-hour flight!